 Whew – I feel stressed just writing about stress.
-Do you remember the Pepsi jingle that was out a number of years ago when a large choir sang “I’d like to teach the world to sing in perfect harmony?”
+Do you remember the Coke ad from the ’70s?
+A large choir sang “I’d like to teach the world to sing in perfect harmony?”
 My song would be “I’d like to teach the world to meditate and then there would be less need to medicate.”

-In an ideal world, we would go to our Doctor and complain that we are exhausted, short tempered, and unable to sleep and so on.
+In an ideal world, we would go to our Doctor and complain that we are exhausted, short-tempered, unable to sleep, and so on.
 The Doctor would pull out the prescription pad and write the prescription – “Learn to Meditate, 1x daily, repeat; for Life.
-There would be the inscription: Warning – Side effects include relief from stress, good nights sleep, lowered blood pressure, cheerful countenance, joie de vivre.
+There would be the inscription: Warning – Side effects include relief from stress, good night’s sleep, lowered blood pressure, cheerful countenance, joie de vivre.

 All you do is learn how to find the golden peace and silence that already exists within.
 So simple, so fun, and so rewarding, and yet it will change your life.
 I am passionate about meditation as I’m sure you have noticed.
 I truly believe that this gentle art can change our world, one person at a time!